 HIV/AIDS - Medical Condition

 AIDS (acquired immune deficiency syndrome) was first recognized in North America in the early 1980s.
 It is caused by a virus known as HIV (human immunodeficiency virus).
 HIV infection has become a worldwide epidemic.
-The World Health Organization estimates that since its discovery, it has caused 36 million deaths worldwide.
-In 2013, approximately 35.3 million people were living with AIDS.
-In Canada, over 23,000 AIDS cases were recorded by The Public Health Agency of Canada between 1979 and 2014.
+The World Health Organization estimates that since its discovery, it has caused over 40 million deaths worldwide, and approximately 38 million people are living with AIDS.
+It is estimated that around 63,000 people live with HIV in Canada, and of these people, about 10% have not received a diagnosis.

-HIV is more common among certain populations at risk, such as bisexual and gay men and people who inject illicit drugs.
+HIV is more common among certain populations, such as men who have sex with men, and people who inject illicit drugs.
 The infection is also more common among socially disadvantaged communities.

 Once HIV enters the bloodstream, it takes over cells vital to the immune response, known as CD4+ lymphocytes.
 The virus then inserts its own genes into the cell, turning it into a miniature factory that produces more copies of the virus.
 Slowly, the amount of virus in the blood goes up and the number of healthy CD4+ cells goes down.
 The destruction of CD4+ cells interferes with the body’s ability to fight off infections, cancers, and other diseases.

 Symptoms of HIV infection appear 2 to 12 weeks after exposure.
 At this point the virus begins rapidly taking over immune cells in the blood.
 The symptoms of this phase are flu-like and include:

 - joint pain